Brent J. Horton

-Brent J. Horton is an associate professor at Gabelli School of Business, where he teaches courses in business law, business associations, and corporate and securities law.
+Brent J. Horton is Associate Professor and Area Chair, Law and Ethics, at Fordham University, Gabelli School of Business.
+Professor Horton teaches courses in business law, business organizations, and corporate and securities law.
 In 2009 he received the Cura Personalis Award, presented to the faculty member who best embodies the Jesuit principle of "care of the whole person" by nurturing and challenging students' hearts and minds.

 For a full list of Professor Horton's scholarship, please click on the "Publications" tab below.